'House of Cards' season six has been suspended indefinitely

 "MRC and Netflix have decided to suspend production on House of Cards season six, until further notice, to give us time to review the current situation and to address any concerns of our cast and crew," the companies said in a statement.

-According to a series of tweets from Netflix, those cast and crew concerns are being discussed on the actual set of the show this week, which suggests that production hasn't been thoroughly shut down quite yet.
-Perhaps we'll soon hear that concerns have been addressed and production has resumed.
+According to a series of tweets from Netflix, those concerns are being discussed on the actual set of the show this week, which suggests that production hasn't been thoroughly shut down quite yet.
+Perhaps we'll soon hear that they have been addressed and production has resumed.

-It may not be easy, though, because of just how much of a star vehicle "House of Cards" is for Spacey, who is not only the literal face of the show, but also one of its executive producers.
+It may not be that simple, though, because of just how much of a star vehicle "House of Cards" is for Spacey, who is not only the literal face of the show, but also one of its executive producers.
+Spacey didn't immediately reply to a request for comment.

-This is a developing story, and we're updating with further information.
-Refresh the page in a few minutes for more.
+Spacey was accused by fellow Broadway actor and "Star Trek: Discovery" star Anthony Rapp, now 46 years old, of placing the then-14-year-old atop his bed and climbing on top of him during a private party at Spacey's apartment, according to an account published by BuzzFeed this weekend.
+Spacey would have been 26 at the time.

+According to TVLine, the decision to cancel "House of Cards" after six seasons was made months ago, before the allegations against Spacey were brought to light.
+If true, postponing the sixth season would be the first action taken by Netflix, Media Rights Capital and the show's cast and crew based on the allegations themselves.

 Discuss: 'House of Cards' season six has been suspended...